AnkiTools/AnkiSharp/README.md

 - Get the words for other apkg files :ok_hand:
 - When added from apkg file, copy cards' metadata (when to review them, ...) :ok_hand:
 - Copy the revlog entries :ok_hand:
-- Use AutoMapper or NHibernate to copy data to metadatas models :zzz:
 - Find where are stored the statistics of review for a deck and handle the copy :zzz:
 - Optimize CardMetadata and RevLogMetadata struct (doesn't need to be all doubles) :zzz:
 - Refactoring :zzz: